 Global variables can be used in nested function also this can be shown by the below example.

-In Python, to access both local and global variables inside a function we need to use globals() function which returns a list of items in the current program and can be used to access or modify the global variable without using the global keyword.
+In Python, to access both local and global variables inside a function, we need to use the globals() function, which returns a list of items in the current program and can be used to access or modify the global variable without using the global keyword.
 This can be shown in the below example.

-In the above example, the local and global variable is declared with the same name “t” and it is been modified both the time’s insides the function.
-So when globals() are declared it referred to a global variable but not the variable with keyword global so it will not hide the local variable inside the function.
+In the above example, the local and global variable is declared with the same name “t”, and it has been modified both the times insides the function.
+So when globals() are declared it referred to a global variable but not the variable with the keyword global, so it will not hide the local variable inside the function.

-Global variables in Python programming language have its working which is useful for accessing or getting the changed value of the variable the global variables can be declared.
+Global variables in Python programming language have their working, which is useful for accessing or getting the variable’s changed value the global variables can be declared.
 If the variable is declared outside the function it is global by default but if we want the variable inside the function also to be global then we have to use a global keyword before the variable which is declared inside the function.
 Both local and global variables can be declared and used in various ways as shown in the above examples.

 This is a guide to Python Global Variable.
 Here we discuss a brief overview on Python Global Variable and its Working along with its Code Implementation.
 You can also go through our other suggested articles to learn more –